 |Organizations that Can Best Use RingCentral||RingCentral has servers in the US, Europe, and Asia, so for those that need reliability, there’s enough redundancy.|

 These days, it seems hard to avoid business VoIP software from LogMeIn – they have the GoToMeeting suite, and they are also responsible for Join.me.
-Jive Voice is their cloud PBX solution, and it’s beneficial because it features call analytics, queues, desktop integration, and even fax to email.
+GoToConnect is their PBX solution, and it’s beneficial because it features call analytics, queues, desktop integration, and even fax to email.

 The platform is also very secure thanks to the Jive Secure feature, which protects data and grants administrators permissioning capabilities.
 Jive Mobile is a part of the system that brings all of the IP PBX functionality to a single smartphone-based app, and the Jive Desktop app brings all of the functionality like chat and conferencing into one location.

 |Plans||Jive presents five tiers for its users.
 Unlike other companies, their tiers don’t work per month, per user:

 |Why Pick Jive Voice||Features like whisper, which allows supervisors or managers to communicate with agents, are included at no extra charge.|